 A fast casual national chain with locations across the country.

 Great Forest conducted food waste audits at 3 locations of a national restaurant chain, revealing that the chain could rescue an average of 26.7% of its daily food waste.
 The audit helped the restaurant brand determine how much of their surplus food could be diverted from their organics collection program to a food donation program.
+The results may also be used to guide plans for a potential national food donation program.

 The restaurant chain had policies and procedures in place to minimize food waste, but the program did not distinguish between high quality surplus food and spoiled or otherwise inedible surplus food.
 As a result, the chain could not confirm how much food waste diverted through their organics collection program could actually be donated to local charities.